jamiemkass/sdm-pkg-plurality-tutorials/README.md

 renv::restore()
 ```

-The command takes some time to run but it will isolate the packages used in this project from those that you already have installed in your system/user library, avoiding possible conflicts.
+This command takes some time to run but it will isolate the packages used in this project from those that you have already installed in your system/user library, avoiding possible conflicts.

 ## Dockerfile